 - Be a team player

-- Unless you’re Ronnie Coleman, which you’re probably not, when someone asks to work in with you, say yes.
+- Unless you’re Ronnie Coleman maxing out the weights, which you’re probably not, when someone asks to work in with you, say yes.

 - Re-rack EVERYTHING